nerfkidjcb/rig/README.md

 ## Partition mounting

-Run this to find device/partition UUIDs.
+Run this to find device/partition UUIDs and `/dev` directories.
 Example for productivty partition
 ```bash
 blkid | grep productivity